nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![Class_Diagram_for_Common_Component](images/commonUtilsComponent.png)

-`common` package contains utility classes that are used across the multiple packages.
+`common` package contains `Utils` class that is used across the multiple packages for validation and formatting.

 ---